-Dear Mr. Stefanick:
+Dear Ms. Lokey:

-Listed below are the audit exceptions and recommendations from the final audit work we performed for you.
-These items are referred to in your audit report.
+Listed below are the observations and recommendations from the final audit work we performed for you.
 Please review them very carefully, along with the review copy of your audit report.
 If you have questions or desire additional information, please call us so that any discrepancies may be resolved.